asiakostrzewa/ShazamDesignSystem/docs/Components.md

 TBD

+### System colors

+TBD

+{: .note }
+Note that only one system color can be used at a time.
+Never mix system colors.
+Only one additional system color can be used with SystemBlack, SystemWhite and SystemGrey per page.

 {: .warning }
 Don’t use color to convey positive or negative qualities.
 Avoid assigning good and bad values to colors (for example: a blacklist or a white hat hacker) or using colors as metaphors to convey larger concepts.
 Use colors only to describe actual colors (for example: black text on a white background).